brianrhall/Assembly/README.md

 | Assemble     | `as --32 -o prog.o prog.s` | `as --64 -o prog.o prog.s` |
 | Link         | `ld -e _main -melf_i386 -o prog prog.o` | `ld -e _main -melf_x86_64 -o prog prog.o` |
 | Exit Routine | `mov $1, %eax`<br>`mov $0, %ebx`<br>`int $0x80` | `mov $60, %rax`<br>`xor %rdi, %rdi`<br>`syscall` |

+<a name="GAS"></a>
+#### Is the GAS, Clang/LLVM code for macOS or Linux?
+We have provided code (.s files) for GAS, Clang/LLVM for both macOS and Linux.
+The GAS code shown through the book is for macOS (since we use NASM on Linux through the book), but if you are using GAS on Linux, code files are provided for you in the repository.
+Typically, the only difference is the exit routine.
+(Chapter 10 programs are more different because of system calls).

 <a name="global"></a>
 #### Do I use the .globl or .global directive for *main* in GAS?